Photograph of American Swallow-tailed Kites

 Butterflies include Julia and Zebra Heliconians, and several swallowtails.

-Best Sites for Wildlife in Florida
+Best Sites for Birds and other wildlife in Florida

-Best Times for Wildlife in Florida
+Best Times for Birds and other wildlife in Florida

 April is arguably the best time to visit Florida, especially the second half of the month since this is the peak time for passage migrants.
 Summer visitors such as Swallow-tailed Kite, Antillean Nighthawk, Grey Kingbird and Black-whiskered Vireo have usually arrived by the middle of the month but many winter visitors have usually left by then (having arrived by mid-November).
 During the northern summer a visit to the Everglades is likely to be remembered more for the mosquitoes than any other wildlife.
 During the northern winter, the dry season, February is usually the best time to see concentrations of waterbirds in the remaining waters of the Everglades.

-Recommended Books etc. for Florida
+Recommended Bird Books etc. for Florida

 Traveller's Wildlife Guide: Florida by F and M Sunquist, and L Beletsky.
 Arris Books, 2007.